msssk/dts-generator/README.md

 * `moduleResolution?: ts.ModuleResolutionKind`: The type of module resolution to use when generating the bundle.
 * `name: string`: The name of the package.
 Used to determine the correct exported package name for modules.
 * `out: string`: The filename where the generated bundle will be created.
+* `prefix: string`: Used to prefix imports and module names in the output.
 * `project?: string`: The base directory for the project being bundled.
 It is assumed that this directory contains a `tsconfig.json` which will be parsed to determine the files that should be bundled as well as other configuration information like `target`
 * `target?: ts.ScriptTarget`: The target environment for generated code.
 Defaults to `ts.ScriptTarget.Latest`.
 * `resolveModuleId: (params: ResolveModuleIdParams) => string`: An optional callback provided by the invoker to customize the declared module ids the output d.ts files.
 For details see [resolving module ids](docs/resolving-module-ids.md).